-One of the most disconcerting things about moving to a new country other than the language and cultural differences is the unfamiliar legal system.
-Whilst there may be numerous similarities with how things are done in our home countries, there usually comes a time when we simply are not sure if something is legal or not, and that is a real issue of you are not fluent in the local language.
+One of the most disconcerting things about moving to a new country is the unfamiliar legal system.
+Even where there are similarities in how things are done back home, a time often comes when we simply are not sure if something is legal or not.
+That can be a real issue if you are not fluent in the local language.

-Thankfully, the “Bundesministerium der Justiz und für Verbraucherschutz” (“Federal Ministry of Justice and Consumer Affairs”) website has extremely useful translations of the German Civil and Fiscal Codes which are excellent for checking up on things relating to landlord and tenant rights, contracts, employment law and the like.
+Thankfully, the “Bundesministerium der Justiz und für Verbraucherschutz” (“Federal Ministry of Justice and Consumer Affairs”) website has extremely useful translations of the German Civil and Fiscal Codes.
+These are excellent for checking things relating to landlord and tenant rights, contracts, employment law and the like.

-Of course, translations are no substitute for proper legal advice when something really goes wrong, and the German wording will always prevail over the English version.
-However, they are a good, cost-free means to clarify smaller issues without having to engage a lawyer or ask native speakers for translations or opinions..
+Of course, translations are no substitute for proper legal advice when something goes wrong, especially as the German wording always prevails over the English version.
+However, they are a good, cost-free way to clarify smaller issues before deciding to seek further advice or engage a lawyer.